vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Implementation and Optimizations

 \subsection{Event Log Management}

-vMODB applies several optimizations to reduce I/O overhead that applies to both the coordinator and VMSes.
-Unlike traditional event log systems, on which clients are offered iterator-based (often blocking), interfaces for reading and appending to the log~\cite{kafka}, in vMODB, the consumption and production of event logs are handled transparently from the user code.
-As a result, custom-written application logic does not need to block waiting for and publishing events.
+\name\ applies several optimizations to reduce network and storage I/O overheads that apply to both the dispatcher and VMSes.
 To decrease the amount of bytes sent over the network, I/O threads serialize the payload of events generated by VMS functions into log entries using a configured serialization format (e.g. compacted JSON).
 To decrease the number of I/Os, the log entries are batched into segments to fit an operating system (OS) page before being sent to the associated VMS consumers.
 For cache-friendliness, the network buffers are also sized to an OS page.

 Each segment is mapped to a region of memory allocated by the OS (i.e. native memory regions), allowing efficient data transfers between the application and the kernel.
 These regions of memory are cached and reused across I/O threads.
 Entries are appended contiguously within the segment and never overflow the page, avoiding page segmentation.